organisciak/dissertation/document/1_intro.md

 <!-- Scoping -->

-\newthought{This work is scoped} to a particular type of crowd production -- metadata[^metadata] about existing information objects -- and a particular form of collection: microtasks[^microtask] in paid crowd platforms[^paidplatforms].
+\newthought{This work is scoped} to a particular type of crowd production -- metadata about existing information objects -- and a particular form of collection: microtasks in paid crowd platforms.
-These are viewed in the space of subjective and objective[^objective] types of tasks.
+These are viewed in the space of subjective and objective types of tasks.

-[^metadata]: An important albeit rarely formalized distinction in crowdsourcing contributions is whether the crowd _creates_ new intellectual works, or whether they _react_ to existing information objections.
-Generally, the uses of crowdsourcing of interest to information scientists, librarians, and information retrieval researchers are in the latter category.

-[^microtask]: A microtask refers to the common practice of breaking tasks down to small practical units, which both simplifies the task distribution process in a Fordist style and accommodates the short interaction style that is common online.

-[^paidplatforms]: Paid crowdsourcing platforms are markets for on-demand online labour.
-They reduce much of the overhead seen in volunteer crowdsourcing related to attracting and motivating users, replacing intrinsic motivation with financial incentive.
-The most popular platform, and the one used to run experiments in this study, is Amazon's Mechanical Turk.

-[^objective]: Objective tasks assume the existence of a universal ground truth, while subjective tasks have truth relative to different individuals.
-An intermediate category is considered in this study, that of _normative_ tasks: ones that do not have a factual 'truth' but have an expectation of an agreed-upon truth.

 It is important to stay aware of the broader space of crowdsourcing and how characteristics of paid microtasks generalize to it.
 However, as the typology presented in _Chapter 3_ makes clear, crowdsourcing is a broad expanse; the treatment here is controlled to a subset pertinent to information science research.